Our Upcoming Events

 Park Blvd Corridor Bikeway, Mountain Blvd to the Bay Trail

-Where: Park Blvd/4th Ave/5th Ave from Mountain Blvd to the Bay Trail, this 3.9-mile bikeway from the hills to the estuary (and back again) is being implemented in phases as follows:
+Where: Park Blvd/4th Ave/5th Ave from Mountain Blvd to the Bay Trail, this 3.9-mile bikeway from the hills to the estuary (and back again) is being evaluated and, where feasible, implemented in phases.

-- Park Blvd (Mountain Blvd to Leimert Blvd): pending feasibility study for a 0.8 mile pedestrian and bicyclist path along Dimond Canyon to connect the Oakmore and Montclair neighborhoods.
+- Park Blvd (Mountain Blvd to Leimert Blvd): 0.8 mile pedestrian and bicyclist path along Dimond Canyon to connect the Oakmore and Montclair neighborhoods.
 (More details below.)

-- Park Blvd (Leimert Blvd to MacArthur Blvd): pending feasibility study
+- Park Blvd (Leimert Blvd to MacArthur Blvd)

-- Park Blvd (MacArthur Blvd to E 18th St): pending feasibility study
+- Park Blvd (MacArthur Blvd to E 18th St)

-- 5th Ave (10th St to Embarcadero/Bay Trail): bike lanes, pictured right, installed 2009 (and reinstalled after paving project); wayfinding signage under construction
+- 5th Ave (10th St to Embarcadero/Bay Trail): bike lanes, pictured right, installed 2009 (and reinstalled after paving project); wayfinding signage installed 2016

 Concepts for the Park Blvd Path Project

 The City has developed four alternatives from which the preferred alternative may be selected based on the results of a traffic study and community process.
 Before undertaking detailed design, two critical questions must be answered.
 First, what is the best design for accommodating walkers, joggers, and bicyclists of varying speeds on an alignment with an average slope of 5% and a maximum slope of 7%?
 Second, what is the best approach for establishing the necessary width for pedestrian and bicyclist access?